Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning: FL Problem Proposed Method

-\paragraph{Problem formulation.} We consider an FL setup with $\Ncl$ clients collaboratively optimizing a shared global model $\x$.
-Each client $i$ has its own local objective function $f_i(\x)$, defined by its private data.
-The local objectives $f_i$ differ across clients due to the heterogeneity in data distribution.
-The aim is to minimize a global learning objective, formulated as the average of local losses:
+\paragraph{Problem formulation.} We consider an FL setup with $\Ncl$ clients collaboratively training a global model {$\x\in\mathbb{R}^d$}.
+Each client $i$ has a local objective function $f_i:\mathbb{R}^d\rightarrow\mathbb{R}$, defined on private data.
+Local objectives are different across clients due to heterogeneity in data distribution.
+The goal of FL is to find $\x$ minimizing the global objective, formulated as the average of local losses, $\frac{1}{\Ncl}\sum_{i\in[\Ncl]} f_i(\x)$.

-\paragraph{Asynchronous framework.} We first describe a generic AFL framework that encompasses both existing asynchronous schemes~\citep{xie2019asynchronous, FedBuff} and our proposed method $\ours$.
+\paragraph{Asynchronous framework.} We first describe a generic AFL framework that encompasses both existing asynchronous schemes~\citep{xie2019asynchronous, FedBuff} and our proposed method, $\ours$.
 The overall process is summarized in Algorithm~\ref{alg:afl_framework}.
-After initialization (line~\ref{line:init}), the server processes and aggregates each of the received updates and assigns a new client for local training, repeating these steps until convergence (lines~\ref{line:wait}~-~\ref{line:send}).
-The key difference between AFL variants lies in the \emph{aggregation step} (line~\ref{line:agg}), where the server integrates the received client update into the global model.
-The client local training, consisting of multiple steps of updates with a selected optimizer and stochastic gradients, is also depicted in Algorithm~\ref{alg:afl_framework}.
+After model initialization (line~\ref{line:init}), the server sends $\x[][\supp{0}]$ to $N_a$ randomly selected active clients for local training.
+Then, for each server step $t$, the server waits for the next returned model $\tx[i][\supp{t-\tauit}]$ from some client $i$ (line~\ref{line:wait}), where $\tauit$ denotes the staleness, namely, how many server updates occurred since the client is requested local training.
+The server processes the client update via an aggregation rule (line~\ref{line:agg}), and dispatches the updated model $\x[][\supp{t+1}]$ to a randomly selected active client (line~\ref{line:send}) to sustain parallelism.
+Different AFL variants share this control flow and differ only in the aggregation step, that is, how the server maps $(\x[][\supp{t}], \upd[i][\supp{t-\tauit}])$ to $\x[][\supp{t+1}]$.